 Yield: About 2 cups

-If you bought a whole flat of berries, or have some just past their prime, roasting is a great way to turn them into something more versatile than jam.
+Roasting is a great way to turn strawberries into something more versatile than jam.
 It concentrates the berries’ flavor and though they collapse and soften, they don’t turn mushy, so you’ll have actual berries you can spoon over desserts, pancakes or hot cereal.
-Use roasted berries in savory ways, too — add chopped herbs such as rosemary and serve them with pork or salmon, or add to a basic vinaigrette for salads.
+Use roasted berries in savory ways, too — add chopped herbs such as rosemary and serve them with pork or salmon, or add to a vinaigrette for salads.

 Discover more simple and fun foods that fight inflammation »